alx-alexpark/parkalex.dev-ng/src/content/blog/web-browsers.md

 ### Security

 [To put it simply, Firefox is not as secure as Chromium](https://madaidans-insecurities.github.io/firefox-chromium.html).
-Firefox was weaker sandboxing and lacks exploit mitigations.
-The developers of GrapheneOS even chose Chromium to be their default browser due to [having much stronger exploit protection and sandboxing than other options.](https://grapheneos.org/usage#web-browsing)
+Firefox has weaker sandboxing and lacks many exploit mitigations.
+The developers of GrapheneOS even chose to base their browser, Vanadium, off of Chromium due to it [having much stronger exploit protection and sandboxing than other options.](https://grapheneos.org/usage#web-browsing)

 ### Privacy

 In most cases, Firefox has better privacy by default.
 Firefox is backed by an organization that fights for privacy and freedom on the internet, in stark contrast to Chromium being backed by Google, a company known for numerous privacy violations.

 However, a massive caveat in the above statement is that Chromium is open source.
-Although proprietary Chromium based browsers such as Chrome may be spyware, the open source browser engine itself is perfectly fine.
+Although proprietary Chromium based browsers such as Chrome may be spyware, the open source browser is much better (see more on this later).

 ## Narrowing down on our choices